 When to Use a 7 Wood?

-Perhaps the best thing about the 7-wood is its versatility; it can be used in several scenarios, capable of finding greens from a distance and getting you out of some tough spots.
+Perhaps the best thing about the 7-wood is its versatility; it can be used in several scenarios to find greens from a distance and get you out of some tough spots.
 Here are some of the scenarios where you would be wise to whip out a 7-wood:

-- Off the tee, if you’re faced with a tight fairway.
+- Off the tee, if you’re faced with a tight fairway or long par 3.

 - If you’re on the fairway, roughly 200 yards short of the green.